Check out our video review:

 Unlike the “rags to riches” theme of several previous GTA titles, Grand Theft Auto V is about the pursuit of the almighty dollar.
 Money has more meaning in this game than any other entry in the series and the story focuses on three protagonists rather than one.
 After a bank heist in North Yankton goes bad, crew member Michael Townley ends up in witness protection, living in Rockford Hills, Los Santos, with his wife and kids.
 Mike is miserable, his wife cheats on him, and his kids are douchebags.
 One of the other crew members, and Michael’s best friend is Trevor Philips.
 He ends up moving out into the desert of Los Santos, “off the grid”.
 He’s crazy, unpredictable, and psychotic.
 After the prologue, we meet Franklin Clinton, a young guy trying to get out of the hood and make something of himself.
 These three characters have their own lives, personalities, and motives.
 They end up working together in several missions, including heists, which is one of the core elements of the story.
 The three characters end up getting involved with the feds, gangs, and mercenaries, all while trying to resolve their own differences and not kill each other.
 Just like previous games, the voice acting for the protagonists is phenomenal as is the motion captured performances.
 Each of the characters also represent different types of previous GTA protagonists.
 Mike is rich, retired, and one could say he’s already “won”.
 Trevor is the standout character, and also one of my favorites.
 His psychotic nature represents the typical GTA players.
 The players that run around causing havoc for no particular reason other than for their own amusement.
 I’ve noticed many GTA fans seem to dislike Trevor and I really don’t understand it.
 If it’s because of his interaction with Johnny from GTA IV, well then people just need to get over it.
 Franklin is a more down-to-earth character trying to move up the ranks of the criminal underworld.
 He frequently has to back up his childhood friend and gangbanger, Lamar, in various dealings with other gangs, that usually go horribly wrong.
 Unfortunately, the story can feel a bit disjointed at times since you’ll be bouncing between characters often and they all have their own personal lives and issues.
 The story also comes to an abrupt end and the villains are not quite as memorable as previous GTA antagonists.

 New to the series is special abilities.
 Each character has a special ability that can be very helpful during gameplay.
 Michael can slow down time during gun fights to aim more accurately a la Max Payne 3, Trevor can go berserk and do more damage, and Franklin can slow down time while driving which is by far the most useful ability out of the three.
 It’s helpful when evading police, during races, and I used it extensively to avoid collisions.
 When using a special ability you drain a meter than will refill over time.
 But the length of the ability can be increased just by using it which improves the special ability stat.
 This type of extremely lite RPG system applies to other stats as well including shooting, stealth, driving, strength, and even lung capacity.
 Participate in sports or beat people to death to increase your strength.
 Swim underwater for a while and you’ll increase your lung capacity.
 Put bullets in the back of people’s skulls or go to the shooting range to increase your shooting stat which means better accuracy and faster reload times.
 Just by playing the game can you increase your stats giving each character a sense of progression.
 The cover mechanic from GTA IV returns and is much improved.
 You’ll fluidly go in and out of cover trying to get shots off with the new free aim system.
-No longer is there a lock-on mechanic so aiming is a bit more difficult than it was in previous games as is the combat in general.
 It doesn’t take many shots to put you down making cover essential.
 Switching between characters during missions is also helpful since you can then back up the others during a firefight.
 Enemies will often take cover, throw grenades, and do a decent enough job at avoiding your gunfire.
 Needless to say, the AI is significantly improved compared to previous games.
 New to GTA V is regenerating health but it will only regenerate half way.
 You can always equip body armor to take more damage and find health packs to restore full health.

 Grand Theft Auto V is a very cinematic experience.
 The story plays out through missions and they consist of your typical GTA variety with some excellent scripted events and sequences.
 You’ll be killing people, stealing things, sneaking into places, evading police, and of course, blowing shit up.
 Some missions include nods to classic movies like a heist sequence that directly references the movie Heat and another that references Lethal Weapon 2.
 You earn a medal for missions based on your performance and all missions can be replayed which is truly an amazing thing.
 Outside of The Ballad of Gay Tony DLC for GTA IV, and Chinatown Wars, this is the first time you can replay missions in a full 3D GTA game and has been one of my most requested features for a long time.
 As you roam the world you’ll come across random events that you can participate in like robbing security vans, assisting people, and even giving people lifts to their destinations.
 Many of these situations involve you retrieving a stolen item and you can either return it or keep the money.
 If you return it there may be a reward.
 You may come across some guy getting kicked out of his house by his wife and some of the people you encounter can even be recruited for heists.
 It would be cool if these events were actually random but they’re not.
 There’s a specific amount of these events and they happen in specific locations throughout the world.